Installing

 Currently we have one binary release built on Ubuntu Bionic; it will probably work on any GNU/Linux.
 We hope to add MacOS binaries in the near future.

-binary and compressed data directory from
+You can download the swarm binary and compressed data directory from

 the latest release.
 If

-you want to run the binary simply as swarm
+you want to run the binary simply as swarm, you have to put it in

-one of the directories in your PATH
+one of the directories in your PATH:

 chmod +x ./swarm # make it executable